inf112-v19/B-games/Deliverables/roborally spesifikasjon.md

     2 damage tokens"
     - Reverse Gear: "Whenever you execute a Back Up, you may move your robot back 2 spaces instead of 1.
     Priority is that of the Back Up"
-    - Pressor Beam: ""Whenever you could fire your main laser at a robot, you may instead fire the Pressor Beam.
-This moves the target robot 1 space away from your robot.
+    - Pressor Beam: "Whenever you could fire your main laser at a robot, you may instead fire the Pressor Beam.
+This moves the target robot 1 space away from your robot."
+    - Crab Legs: "When programming your registers, you may put a Move 1 card in the same register as a Rotate Left or Rotate Right card.
+If you do, during that register your robot will move 1 space to the left or right, respectively, without rotating.
+Priority is that of the Move 1."
+    -

 **Runde:**